-The growing demand for mobile access to financial services is not exclusive to individuals, but small and medium-sized businesses are also looking to acquire more banking flexibility.
-Nonetheless, despite the growing numbers in mobile banks and money providers’ adoption, there is still room for improvement.
+The demand for mobile access to financial services is growing among small and medium-sized businesses, not just individuals.
+Although more and more mobile banks and money providers are being adopted, there is still room for improvement.
 For example, around 95 million unbanked adults in the Sub-Saharan region still receive cash payments for agricultural products.

 Financial inclusion is also relevant in developed countries

-Many people believe that the need for financial inclusion is only relevant in developing countries.
-Nevertheless, according to the World Bank data, the United States is the developed country with the most excluded people.
-In a nutshell, according to a report from 2019 of the Federal Deposit Insurance Corporation (FDIC), 5.4 percent of U.S. households (approximately 7.1 million households) were unbanked.
+Despite the common belief that financial inclusion is only necessary in developing countries, the World Bank reports that the United States has the highest number of excluded people.
+In other words, according to a 2019 report from the Federal Deposit Insurance Corporation (FDIC), 5.4 percent of U.S. households (approximately 7.1 million households) did not have a bank account.